CeluchNB/ultmt-api/README.md

 - App is running on `localhost:3000`
 - Start coding!
 - To run tests, open a terminal in VS code and run `yarn test`

+## Developing Guidelines
+- Commits should follow the [Convential Commit](https://www.conventionalcommits.org/en/v1.0.0/) standard
+- Test coverage should stay at 100%
+- API design uses resource-level versioning, while striving for API evolution (essentially never violating the \
+contract).
+Currently the only client is the mobile app, as clients evolve this strategy will need to evolve.

 ## CI/CD
 - Currently, pushing to `develop` deploys to a Cloud Run service, available at dev.theultmtapp.com